-Assistant Principal: Lisa Davenport
+Interim Assistant Principal/Athletic Director: Ovidio Rivera, Jr.

-Deans of Discipline/Athletic Director Ovidio Rivera, JR. David Horne
+Dean of Discipline David Horne

 The policies and procedures contained herein may need to be updated throughout the school year as a result of the ongoing COVID-19 pandemic concerns.
 Changes will be communicated to you as necessary.